 Top 10 White Label Voice AI Platforms for Agencies in 2026

-The native-vs-wrapper distinction is the single most important factor agencies overlook during evaluation.
-A wrapper that costs $28/month can end up more expensive and less reliable than a $299/month native platform once you account for provider fees, support gaps, and compounding failure points.
+Most agencies resell these platforms to end clients as an AI receptionist: a branded voice agent that answers calls, books appointments, and qualifies leads under the client's own business name.
+The platform you choose determines how seamless that experience is for callers, and the native-vs-wrapper distinction is the single factor agencies most often overlook.
+A wrapper priced in the $199-$299/month range can end up more expensive and less reliable than a same-priced native platform once you account for provider fees, support gaps, and compounding failure points.

 The Bottom Line